 - Spirit in Practice (10 one-hour workshops)

 Helps Unitarian Universalists develop regular disciplines, or practices, of the spirit—practices that help them connect with the sacred ground of their being, however they understand it.

-Faith Like a River: Themes from Unitarian Universalist History (16 2-hour workshops)
+- Faith Like a River: Themes from Unitarian Universalist History (16 two-hour workshops)

 Invites participants to place themselves into our history and consider its legacies and lessons for today.
 Each workshop presents history of one theme or topic; use singly or choose a short series.